StackVista/stackstate-docs/use/metrics/k8s-add-charts.md

 ## Create or update the metric binding in StackState

 Use the StackState CLI to create the metric binding in StackState.
-First save the metric binding into a YAML file (`metric-bindings.yaml`), but put it in a list of `nodes` like this:
+Make sure the `metric-bindings.yaml` is saved and looks like this:

 ```
 nodes: